Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Site Director, Endocrine Fellowship Program

-Mark O. Goodarzi, MD, PhD is Director of the Division of Endocrinology and the Site Director of the Endocrine Fellowship Program at Cedars-Sinai Medical Center.
-He is also an associate professor of medicine in residence at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
+Mark O. Goodarzi, MD, PhD is Director of Endocrinology and the Site Director of the Endocrine Fellowship Program at Cedars-Sinai Medical Center.
+He is also professor of medicine at Cedars-Sinai and at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).

 Dr. Goodarzi's primary clinical and research interests are in the genetic epidemiology of insulin resistance and related disorders such as diabetes mellitus, cardiovascular disease, hypertension, the metabolic syndrome and polycystic ovary syndrome (PCOS).
 He has won several awards, including the UCLA Department of Medicine Fellow's Outstanding Teacher Award, the NIH National Research Service Award, the Androgen Excess Society Young Investigator Award, the Western Section/American Federation for Medical Research Outstanding Investigator Award and the Endocrine Society's Richard E. Weitzman Memorial Award.